 Ron Goulart's The Robot in the Closet and The Enormous Hourglass have a Time Travel Overseeing Commission.
 The Enormous Hourglass also has temporal Private Detective Sam Brimmer and his robot sidekick Tempo.

-Voyagers! an interesting concept, in that there's no actual evidence of meddling by anyone other than the Voyagers themselves.
+Voyagers! is an interesting concept, in that there's no actual evidence of meddling by anyone other than the Voyagers themselves.
 Their purpose is to make sure history went the way their records say it did.
 Is this a Stable Time Loop?

 The Temporal Prime Directive in Star Trek, enforced by a variety of time agents who seem to have no relation to each other (and should be constantly getting in each other's way.)
 Captain Kirk harried the time agents to no end.